HninOuPhway/row-counter/README.md

 ## How to Use
 1. Download or clone the repo.
 2. Open `index.html` in your browser.
-3. Click the + / - / Reset buttons to use the counter.
+3. Click the INCREMENT / SAVE  buttons to use the counter.